 the replacement well is drilled within 50 ft from the original well;

-the well will not be completed or equipped in such a way that it will increase production capacity (i.e., modification);
+the well will not be completed or equipped in such a way that it will increase production capacity (i.e., Major Modification);

 the well will be used to produce the same or less amount of groundwater and for the same purpose of use of the original well;

+5. the well will produce water from the same Aquifer Management Zone as the original well;

-5. the well has a cone of depression similar to that of the original well; and
+6. the well has a cone of depression similar to that of the original well; and

-the replacement well complies with applicable District Rules and regulations, including currentDistrict Well Construction Standards.
+7. the replacement well complies with applicable District Rules and regulations, including District Well Construction Standards.

 A non-exempt Replacement Well that meets these conditions is not required to obtain a new permit, and the permit term and conditions of the original well are applicable to the Replacement Well.